 What can you expect to find in your tenancy agreement?

 You should usually find the rental price (sometimes a date that it may increase will be present), your landlord’s personal information, your personal information, the address of the property, any rules for living in the property and both of your signatures.

 Any additional charges should also be present on the agreement, such as utility charges (if applicable) and service costs.
 Note: Look out for any dodgy charges there, they aren’t just allowed to charge you for anything (for example, key holding charges).
 Furniture may or may not be included in the rental cost (if applicable).

 What are the responsibilities of the landlord and the tenant?

-- All major repairs are carried out at the expense of them
+- All major repairs are carried out at their own expense;

-- They should not be coming to property without good reason, often and uninvited (unless it’s for major repairs)
+- They should not be coming to property without good reason, often or uninvited (unless it’s for major repairs).

 The tenant also has responsibilities when living in a privately rented property.
 The tenant has the responsibility to ensure that:

 - Minor repairs are dealt with by them;